 Small excavators are very popular for excavations and landscaping in areas where there may be restricted access, particularly in residential areas and gardens.
-Micro diggers are so called because this size of excavator is usually associated with diggers from 0.75 tonne to 1.2 tonne and easily towable on a small trailer or transported on a small vehicle that would not need special licensing requirements.
+Micro diggers are so-called because this size of excavator is usually associated with diggers from 0.75 tonnes to 1.2 tonnes and is easily towable on a small trailer or transported on a small vehicle that would not need special licensing requirements.

 If you are unsure your local plant hire specialist will be able to help you.
-Tiger Plant offer a range of excavators for hire from a 1 tonne micro digger to 22 tonne excavators.
+Tiger Plant offers a range of excavators for hire from a 1-tonne micro digger to 22-tonne excavators.
 Tiger Plant can also supply experienced operators if you need them.
 Call us if you have any questions on 01793 886444.

-We understand that machine down time costs our clients money, so we provide reliable, affordable Diggers and Plant with an exceptional service.
+We understand that machine downtime costs our clients money, so we provide reliable, affordable Diggers and Plant with exceptional service.
 Call us today on 01793 886444 and let us help you find the machine for the job.